Cat Obesity: How To Help An Overweight Cat Lose Weight

 Concerned your cat is overweight?
 Worried about their health and want to help, but don't know how?
 Our tips for fighting cat obesity are here to help.

 While there might be plenty of jokes about fat, obese, or overweight cats online and elsewhere, the health of our feline friends is nothing to laugh about.
 Obesity in cats is on the rise, and this negative health trend can lead to many consequences for our beloved cats, and for us.
 If left untreated, an overweight cat’s weight problem will ultimately lead to worse health and lower quality of life.
 So what can we do to help our feline friends get healthy and lose weight?
-Read on for more information, or check out our other cat-friendly articles.
+Here we cover a couple of ways, including some tips to get your cat to exercise.

 - How do I know if my cat is overweight?